 There’s no better way to spend a Sunday morning in London than wandering the capital’s colourful street markets; picking up cool crafts or vintage treasures and tucking into delicious street food.

-Camden Market is actually made up of two marketplaces – The Stables and The Lock, located right in the heart of Camden Town along the picturesque Regent’s Canal.
+Camden Market is actually made up of two marketplaces: The Stables and The Lock, located right in the heart of Camden Town along pretty Regent’s Canal.
 Pop in to pick up unique handmade jewellery and artwork, vintage fashion, souvenirs and much more from the stalls and shops clustered within.
-Then stop off for an alternative Sunday lunch at one of the food stalls.
-Open 10am-6pm.
+Then, stop off for an alternative Sunday lunch at one of the food stalls.
+Open 10am to late

 Columbia Road Flower Market

-London’s favourite floral market, Columbia Road Flower Market is a feast of colour.
-Don’t forget your camera to snap all the beautiful blooms, which are for sale alongside plants and gardening essentials.
-Get there early (it’s open from 8am until about 3pm) to see it at its best – and save time to browse the independent shops and eateries along Columbia Road itself, which is lined with cafes, galleries, antique shops, restaurants and more.
+One of London’s most famous Sunday markets, Columbia Road Flower Market is a feast of flowers, colours and scents.
+Snap away at all the beautiful blooms and pick up plants and gardening essentials.
+Get there early to see it at its best – and save some time to browse the independent shops and eateries along Columbia Road itself.
+Open 8am to 3pm

 Covent Garden Market

-In days gone by, Covent Garden Market was a bustling thoroughfare of fruit and vegetable sellers.
-Today you’ll find fewer groceries – but more great gifts.
-There are actually three different markets under the Covent Garden umbrella: the Apple Market, selling British-made crafts and accessories; the East Colonnade Market, with stalls offering everything from magic tricks to sweets; and the Jubilee Market, where on weekends you’ll find arts and crafts up for grabs.
+Covent Garden Market was once a hub for fruit and vegetable sellers.
+Today, you’ll find plenty of great gifts instead!
+It's made up of three markets: Apple Market, selling British-made crafts and accessories; East Colonnade Market, with stalls offering everything from magic tricks to sweets; and Jubilee Market, where on weekends you’ll find arts and crafts.
+Open 10am to 6pm (East Colonnade Market and Apple Market open 12pm to 6pm)

-Greenwich Market is one of the highlights of the historic town of Greenwich, home also to the Royal Observatory and Planetarium, National Maritime Museum and the Greenwich Mean Time.
+Greenwich Market is one of the highlights of the historic area of Greenwich, which is also home to the Royal Observatory, National Maritime Museum and Cutty Sark.
 The market is packed full of stalls selling quirky gifts, arts and crafts, fashion and one-off designs.
-Suggestion: have a good browse then pick up lunch on your way out – some fresh sushi perhaps, a plate of Ethiopian cuisine or some tasty cakes – and find a perch to sit along the river by the Cutty Sark sailing ship, just two minutes’ walk away.
-Open 10am-5.30pm.
+Have a browse, grab some lunch from one of the many food stalls and find a perch along the river or in nearby Greenwich Park.
+Open 10am to 5.30pm

-Walk around the corner from Victoria station and find vendors from across London selling unique finds in Eccleston Yards.
-Pick up illustrated children’s books from Telling Tales, handmade candles from Clarity Candles, stunning ceramics from Eccleston Yards’ Studio Pottery London and bespoke jewellery from Roccabella.
-Fuel your shopping spree with wood fired pizza from Ross & Ross foods and tuck in to baked goods from Rodgis.
-Visit Eccleston Yards Sunday Market from 11am to 5pm every Sunday.
+Find vendors from across London selling unique finds in Eccleston Yards every Sunday, just around the corner from Victoria station.
+Pick up illustrated children’s books from Telling Tales, handmade candles from Clarity Candles, stunning ceramics from Studio Pottery London and bespoke jewellery from Roccabella.
+Fuel your shopping spree with food from the variety of traders each week.
+Open 11am to 5pm

 Maltby Street Market

-For foodies, there’s no better place spend a Sunday morning than at Maltby Street Market.
-This small but popular market, open from 11am-4pm, is known for its fresh produce and baked goods – popular favourites include St John Bakery’s sourdough bread and fresh doughnuts, and the pastrami and salt-beef sandwiches from Monty’s Deli.
-There are also cakes, cheeses, meats and even craft beers on offer, so go with an empty stomach – and an empty shopping bag.
+There are few better places to spend Sunday morning for foodies than at Maltby Street Market.
+This small but popular market is known for its fresh produce and baked goods – popular items include St John Bakery’s sourdough bread and doughnuts, and the Chilli Brothers' hot sauces.
+There are also cakes, cheeses and craft beers on offer, so go with an empty stomach – and an empty shopping bag.
+Open 11am to 4pm

 Southbank Centre Market

-Venture along the South Bank, behind the Royal Festival Hall, on a Sunday and you’ll find a cluster of small producers and independent traders stalls selling delicious snacks and drinks.
-You can buy meats, spices, preserves and more to take home, or tuck into freshly-made dishes.
-Pop into the Royal Festival Hall too while you’re there.
-You never know, you might catch some free music in the Clore Ballroom.
-Open 12pm-6pm.
+Venture behind the Royal Festival Hall in South Bank on a Sunday, and you’ll discover a cluster of small producers and independent food stalls selling delicious snacks and drinks.
+Buy meats, spices and preserves to take home, or tuck into freshly made dishes.
+Pop into the Royal Festival Hall while you’re there, and you might even catch some free music in the Clore Ballroom.
+Open 12pm to 6pm